syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Tables.md

     lightTable.Columns(i).StringFormat = stringFormat
 Next

-'Draw the PdfLighTable on page lightTable.Draw(page, New PointF(10, 10))
+'Draw the PdfLightTable on page lightTable.Draw(page, New PointF(10, 10))

 'Save the document and close the instance of PdfDocument